Good CAT Score: 2025 Requirements by Job Level

 • 99th Percentile (Score ~45+): Top 1% – rare intellectual performance

-Average CCAT Score: Industry Benchmarks
+Average CAT Score: Industry Benchmarks

 • Customer Service: 22-26 average